Robin Singh (cricketer): Early life

 Rabindra Ramanarayan Singh was born in Princes Town, Trinidad and Tobago, to Ramanarayan and Savitri Singh on 14 September 1963, and is of Indian descent.
 His forefathers were originally from Ajmer in Rajasthan.
 At the age of 19, Singh moved to Madras (Chennai), India, where he earned a master's degree in economics at the University of Madras while beginning his cricket career.
 He currently resides in Chennai with his wife Sujata and son Dhananjay, while his parents and siblings still live in Trinidad and Tobago.

 Domestic career

 While in Trinidad, Singh captained the Trinidad youth cricket team in regional tournaments from 1982 to 1983.
 He represented the senior Trinidad cricket team in two one-day matches in 1983, during which he played alongside Phil Simmons, David Williams, Larry Gomes, Gus Logie, Rangy Nanan, Sheldon Gomes, and Richard Gabriel.

 Singh started his first-class career for Tamil Nadu during the 1985-86 season.
-Tamil Nadu won the Ranji Trophy for the first time in 33 years with Singh performing outstandingly.
-During his nearly two decade long career, he was a genuine all-rounder for his club, making more than 6,000 runs and taking 172 wickets with his medium-fast bowling.
+Tamil Nadu won the Ranji Trophy for the first time in 33 years.Tamil Nadu has not won the Ranji Trophy after that.
+During his nearly two decade long career, he was an all-rounder for his team making more than 6,000 runs and taking 172 wickets with his medium-fast bowling.